RobotecAI/RobotecGPULidar/docs/Ros2Extension.md

 3. Create a new directory named `.plugin` in location where `libRobotecGPULidar.so` is.
 4. Copy all ROS2 libraries from `<build-dir>/ros2_standalone/` to the newly created  `.plugin` directory.

+Unity ignores dynamic libraries in directories named `.plugin`.
 This way, ROS2 standalone builds for `ROS2ForUnity` and `RGL` will be separated and not loaded twice by Unity.

 ### Windows